 - 1. The Applicant (Student) must complete the grant application including the essay question. - 2.
 The Applicant must be enrolled in the Veterinary Assistant program. - 3.
 Failure to graduate from the program for any reason will lead to forfeiture of the grant award. - 4.
-The Valley Veterinary Grant is not renewable and may not be combined with other institutional grants.
+The Valley Veterinary Grant is not renewable, it may only be awarded once, and may not be combined with other institutional grants.

-- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents. - 2.
-The prospective students may obtain a grant application from the Valley College Financial Aid office during the admissions process. - 3.
-Complete the Grant Application which includes an essay question.
+- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents. - The prospective students may obtain the appropriate application from the Valley College Financial Aid office during the admissions process. - 3.
+Complete the application which includes an essay question.
 All information requested on the application must be complete and legible.
 The application must be signed by the applicant.